Update: as of February 27th, 2025, NSCIB no longer accepts applications for (re)certifications, as per SOG-IS Policy on Article 49.

 To become a licensed evaluation facility an application may be sent to TrustCB B.V.

-The marks that are presented on a certified product is used to inform the user that a product or system has been evaluated in accordance with the Common Criteria and the terms of the Common Criteria Recognition Arrangement (CCRA) and the SOG-IS Mutual Recognition Agreement (SOG-IS MRA).
+The marks that are presented on a certified product are used to inform the user that a product or system has been evaluated in accordance with the Common Criteria and the terms of the Common Criteria Recognition Arrangement (CCRA) and the SOG-IS Mutual Recognition Agreement (SOG-IS MRA).

 More information on the Common Criteria standard and the method of evaluation may be found on this website.